Nikola Kavazović

-Nikola Kavazović (Никола Кавазовић; born 29 July 1975) is a Serbian professional football coach.
+Nikola Kavazović (Никола Кавазовић; born 29 July 1975) is a Serbian professional football coach who is the current manager of Vipers.

 Kavazović is the former Tajikistan national football team head coach (2012 - 2013), and also former head coach of Tajikistan champions FC Istiklol.
 As head coach of Istiklol, Kavazović won AFC Presidents Cup 2012.
 Kavazović successfully completed UEFA "A" license, and enrolled on UEFA "PRO" license in Football Federation of Bosnia and Hercegovina.
-In July 2012, he was the youngest national team head coach in the world, at age of 36.
+In July 2012, he was the youngest national team head coach in the world, aged 36.

 Career

 Serbia

 Kavazović started coaching job in 1996. in BASK, as youth coach.
 Besides BASK, Kavazović worked as youth and senior coach in BSK, Zarkovo, Borac and Resnik.

 In 1998, Kavazović graduated from Belgrade Sports University as youngest high educated football coach in FR Yugoslavia.

 FC Istiklol

 In January 2012, Kavazović moved to Asia, Tajikistan, and become FC Istiklol head coach.
 In his first season, Istiklol won Tajikistan Supercup and AFC Presidents Cup.
 Also, they won silver medal in Tajikistan elite league, and lost Tajikistan Cup finals against Regar Tad Az after penalty series (8:7).

 In his second season, Istiklol finished first part of season with record of 8 wins, 0 draws and one defeat.
-After 8 straight wins, Istiklol lost away game to Champions Ravshan Kulob (1:0), and Kavazović was sacked day after, on June 17, 2013.
+After 8 straight wins, Istiklol lost away game to Champions Ravshan Kulob (1:0), and Kavazović was sacked day after, on 17 June 2013.